 On Wednesday afternoon, Kamala Harris stood in front of the vice-presidential residence in Washington DC, and delivered a short but withering attack on her Republican presidential opponent.
-Calling Donald Trump “increasingly unhinged and unstable,” she cited critical comments made by John Kelly, Trump’s former White House Chief of Staff, in a New York Times interview.
+She called Donald Trump “increasingly unhinged and unstable” on Wednesday afternoon, as she cited critical comments made by John Kelly, Trump’s former White House Chief of Staff, in a New York Times interview.

-The vice-president quoted Kelly describing Trump as someone who “certainly falls into the general definition of fascists” and who had spoken approvingly of Hitler several times.
+According to the vice-president, Kelly had described the President as somebody who “certainly falls into the general definition of fascists” and who had made “several” statements regarding Hitler that were approving.

-She said her rival wanted “unchecked power” and later, during a CNN Town Hall, was asked point-blank if she believed he was a “fascist”.
+She charged her rival wanted “unchecked power” and then, in a CNN Town Hall, was asked point-blank if she thought him a “fascist”.
 “Yes, I do,” she replied.
-The Trump campaign quickly accused the Democratic candidate of peddling lies.
-She is increasingly desperate, spokesman Steven Cheung said, because “she is flailing, and her campaign is in shambles.”
+The Trump campaign quickly labeled the Democratic candidate a purveyor of lies.
+Desperate is how she is becoming, spokesman Steven Cheung said because “she is flailing, and her campaign is in shambles.”

-In the home stretch of political campaigns – particularly one as tight and hard-fought as the 2024 presidential race – there is a natural tendency for candidates to turn negative.
-Attacks tend to be more effective in motivating supporters to head to the polls and disrupting the opposing campaigns.
+In the final stretch of political campaigns – especially one as closely contested and intensely fought over as the 2024 presidential race – there’s an understandable urge for them to get negative.
+Attacks tend to be more effective in motivating supporters to head to the polls and disrupting the opposition campaigns.

-For Harris, however, the heavier hand toward Trump stands in contrast to the more optimistic, “joyful” messaging of the early days of her campaign.
+For Harris, at least, though, the harder hand toward Trump contrasts with the more positive, “joyful” messaging of the early days of her campaign.

-While she did warn at the Democratic convention of a Trump presidency without the guardrails, Harris largely stepped back from President Joe Biden’s core campaign message that Trump posed an existential threat to American democracy.
-According to political strategist Matt Bennett of the centrist Democratic group Third Way, however, it is clear why Harris was quick this time to amplify Kelly’s dark portrait of Trump as a man with authoritarian tendencies.
+While she did warn at the Democratic convention of a Trump presidency without guardrails, Harris largely stepped back from President Joe Biden’s core campaign message that Trump posed an existential threat to American democracy.
+According to political strategist Matt Bennett, of the centrist Democratic group Third Way, however, it’s clear why Harris was quick this time to amplify Kelly’s dark portrait of Trump as a man with authoritarian tendencies.
 “Everything she does now is tactical,” he said.
 “The imperative was to make sure as many voters as possible know about what Kelly said.”

 The vice-president’s latest remarks come on the heels of a multi-week strategy by her campaign to appeal to independent voters and moderate Republicans who could be open to supporting the Democratic ticket.
 The suburbs around the biggest cities in key battleground states – Philadelphia, Detroit, Milwaukee and Phoenix, for instance – are populated by college-educated professionals who have traditionally voted for Republicans but who polls indicate have doubts about returning Trump to the White House.